agn453/UNZIP-CPM-Z80/README.md

 This is UNZIP for CP/M in Zilog Z80 assembler.

-It can _only_ be used to unpack ZIP files whose contents have been compressed by PKZip for MS-DOS Version 1.x.

-Files Stored without compression can always be extracted.

-It DOES NOT support the memory-intensive Deflate algorithm implemented by PKzip 2.04g and Info-ZIP (the open-source version of ZIP that's used by Unix/Linux and included with Microsoft Windows and macOS).
+Support has been added for the Deflate algorithm since V1.5-2 so that decompression of archives created with MS-DOS PKzip 2.04g and Info-ZIP (the open-source version of ZIP that's used by Unix/Linux and included with Microsoft Windows and macOS) can now be extracted.

-UPDATE: Support has been added for Deflate - see the September 2020 enhancement version V1.5-2 below.
+(Older versions of the CP/M UNZIP program can _only_ be used to unpack ZIP files whose contents have been compressed by PKZip for MS-DOS Version 1.x.)

 Background
 ----------

-The files have been extracted from the following distribution archives.
+Files have been extracted from the following distribution archives -

 * UNZIP15.LBR from the Public Domain software library originally distributed on 1-Jun-1991 as Version 1.5.
 I obtained this from